Macedonia : Safety by City

-- Weather - Republic of Macedonia has mildly continental climate which covers the biggest area of the country.
+The Republic of Macedonia has a mildly continental climate which covers the biggest area of the country.
 It is characterized with relatively cold and humid winters and very warm and dry summers.
 Since the winters are pretty cold, the springs that come after are usually colder than the falls.

 Macedonia Weather Averages (Temperatures)